genze121/Student-Management-for-Login-Register-Using-JSP-SERVLET-JDBC-MYSQL/README.md

 # Student-Management-for-Login_Register_Using-JSP_SERVLET_JDBC_MYSQL

-MODULES OF STUDENT MANAGEMENT SYSTEM
+<h1>MODULES OF STUDENT MANAGEMENT SYSTEM</h1>
-The system has a different segment to process a specific task which is the modules.
-This will help the system to developed easily and makes it more user-friendly.
+<p>The system has a different segment to process a specific task which is the modules.
+This will help the system to developed easily and makes it more user-friendly.</p>

-The modules of the project are: –
+<h3>The modules of the project are: –</h3>

 1) Login Module: –
 This will help users to login into the system using institute id and password.
 A user who has the valid id and password can only login to their respective accounts.